-Dogs love to run but obviously, doing so while asleep would be dangerous.
+Dogs love to run, but obviously, doing so while asleep would be dangerous.
 To keep them safe, their brains block their muscles from actively participating in dreams.
 So if your dog is dreaming about chasing squirrels, the twitching and trembling of his legs and paws may represent the visible evidence.

-Dogs, People and Dreaming
+Dogs, people and dreaming

 Small dogs may have dreams every 10 minutes but large dogs have fewer dreams that last longer.
 An average-sized dog will start dreaming about 20 minutes after falling asleep, Coren says.
-That's when you'll start to see his legs twitching and his eyes darting around behind closed lids, as though he's watching something only he can see -- which he is.
+That's when you'll start to see a dog shivering in sleep, with legs twitching and his eyes darting around behind closed lids, as though he's watching something only he can see – which he is.

 All mammals dream but luckily for dogs and others, when they enter REM sleep, a section of the brain stem called the pons kicks in to partially paralyze their muscles, thereby preventing them from physically acting out dream experiences.
 Otherwise, a dog dreaming that he's enjoying a good romp in the park might be up racing around and barking instead of just making twitchy leg movements and funny little whimpers.

-Rehearsing for Threatening Situations
+Rehearsing for threatening situations

 Since dogs and people have similar dream cycles, and people sometimes have bad dreams, it seems reasonable to assume that dogs do as well.
 However, if your dog's dreaming sometimes appears a little distressed, that might be healthy too.
-According to "threat simulation" theory, throughout evolution, one key function of dreaming may have been to simulate virtual realities of dangerous situations that dreamers might encounter in waking life.
+Throughout evolution, one key function of dreaming may have been to simulate virtual realities of dangerous situations that dreamers might encounter in waking life.